bustad/bustad.github.io.lab/_posts/2021-07-10-understanding-how-music-works.markdown

 <img style="width:100%; height:auto;" src="/bustad.github.io.lab/img/posts/audacity4.png" alt="Screenshot">

 When the music is recorded to an audio file, it can be visualized and analyzed by the great free and open-source application [Sonic Visualiser](https://www.sonicvisualiser.org/).
-A large number of [plug-ins](https://www.vamp-plugins.org/download.html) can add some very useful features, such as chord estimation, chromagram and bass Chromagram.
-I would recommend to download all of them. :smile:
+A large number of [plug-ins](https://www.vamp-plugins.org/download.html) can add some very useful features, such as chord estimation, chromagram and bass chromagram.
+I would recommend to download all of the plug-ins.

 <img style="width:100%; height:auto;" src="/bustad.github.io.lab/img/posts/sonic-visualiser.png" alt="Screenshot">